noislabs/docs2/src/randdrop.md

 Then you merkelise the file(a tree of cryptographic hashes), and feed the merkle root to the randdrop contract.
-Then the operator (person who is in charge of managing the airdrop) communicates the file to the community (twitter for example) and then communicates a time in the future for the unpredictable random number to be published.
-Users can participate for a chance to win by checking the public json file containing what addresses are pre-eligible, compute their merkle proof (the webapp UI does that for them) and sends the proof to the randdrop contract which request a random beacon from Nois.
-Upon reception of the randomness, an account has 1/3 som probability(in this case 1/3) to receive the randdrop.
+Then the operator (person who is in charge of managing the airdrop) communicates the file to the community (twitter for example).
+Users can participate for a chance to win by checking the public json file containing what addresses are pre-eligible, compute their merkle proof (the webapp UI does that for them) and send the proof to the randdrop contract which request a random beacon from Nois.
+Upon reception of the randomness, an account has 1/3 of probability to receive the randdrop.
 This is interesting because it allows protocols to target with their airdrop a bigger number of communities/networks without diluting as much the airdrop amount per account.